spencerparkin/AudioDataLib/README.md

  * Playback MIDI files.
 (You provide access to the input MIDI port.)
  * Synthesize MIDI messages into real-time, SF-based audio.
 (You provide access to the output MIDI port.)

+## Documentation

+A doxygen-based documentation page has been setup <a href="https://spencerparkin.github.io/AudioDataLib/Documentation/html/index.html">here</a> for the project.
+As for this writing, it is a work in progress.

 ## Setup

 This project is designed to be cross-platform, but I have only tested it on Windows so far.
 In any case, you would do the following from a command shell.